kvas-it/mcp-notes/README.md

 - **Tag Support**: Organize notes with customizable tags
 - **File-based Storage**: Notes are stored as markdown files in a hierarchical directory structure
 - **JSON Index**: Fast lookups using separate JSON index files for each directory level
+- **Automatic Counting**: Tracks children-count and descendant-count for notes with sub-notes

 ## Installation